uarslan-git/its/courses/Intro_to_ML/task_folder/task_breakfast/task.md

 For the input in the example above, the following output is expected:

 ```
-5, 8, ["coffee", "ham", "fruit"]
+6, 8, ["coffee", "ham", "fruit"]
 ```
-You will mention, that there is 6 products mentioned in the task, but there is only 5 expect as an output.
-Why would it be so?
+Would you like to run this function to try what happens if the input string is empty?